-- Manually 1.
-Should you become aware of a fire emergency before your smoke or heat detectors sense the problem, go to your nearest keypad and manually initiate an alarm by pressing the panic key assigned for FIRE emergency for 2 seconds (see below).
+Manually 1.
+Initiating a Fire Alarm Should you become aware of a fire emergency before your smoke or heat detectors sense the problem, go to your nearest touchpad and manually initiate an alarm by pressing the panic key assigned for FIRE emergency for 2 seconds.
 If a key pair has been assigned for fire, press both keys at the same time.
-See the Using the Panic Keys section below for further details. - 2.
-Evacuate all occupants from the premises. - 3.
-If flames and/or smoke are present, leave the premises and notify your local Fire Department immediately. - 4.
-If no flames or smoke are apparent, investigate the cause of the alarm.
-The zone number(s) of the zone(s) in an alarm condition will be displayed at the keypad.
+See Using the Panic Keys section below for further details.
+2. Evacuate all occupants from the premises.
+3. If flames and/or smoke are present, leave the premises and notify your local Fire Department immediately.
+4. If no flames or smoke are apparent, investigate the cause of the alarm.
+The zone number(s) of the zone(s) in an alarm condition will be displayed at the touchpad.
+Using the Panic Key(s) Assigned for FIRE Emergency A key or key pair may have been assigned for manually initiating a FIRE alarm.
+See the Panic Keys section for key assignments.
+For convenience, indicate the key or key pair assigned for fire below.
+Individual Keys A B C Press the individual key assigned for fire for 2 seconds.
+OR Key Pairs 1 OFF and READY READY and # Press the key pair assigned for fire at the same time.
+DISPLAYS FOLLOWING MANUAL INITIATION OF A FIRE ALARM FIRE 95 ALARM FIRE CUSTOM DISPLAY TOUCHPAD ENGLISH DISPLAY TOUCHPAD